denisidoro/skyscraper/README.md

-# Skyscraper by Lars Muldjord
+# Skyscraper by Lars Muldjord and modded by denisidoro
 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a Linux system (macOS and Windows too, but not officially supported).
 It scrapes and caches various game resources from various scraping sources, including media such as screenshot, cover and video.
 It then gives you the option to generate a game list and artwork for the chosen frontend by combining all of the cached resources.

-All Skyscraper features are [well-documented](https://github.com/muldjord/skyscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/muldjord/skyscraper/blob/master/docs/FAQ.md).
+All Skyscraper features are [well-documented](https://github.com/denisidoro/skyscraper/tree/master/docs) and there's also a [F.A.Q](https://github.com/denisidoro/skyscraper/blob/master/docs/FAQ.md).
 If you still have questions after reading the documentation, please consider asking them on the [RetroPie subreddit](https://www.reddit.com/r/RetroPie/) or in the official [RetroPie forums](https://retropie.org.uk/forum).
 The `Issues` page here on Github is for bug reports and feature requests only.
 Thanks!

 ##### Code contributions
 Pull Requests are not currently accepted.
 Due to wanting to pursue other projects after having worked on Skyscraper for 3 years, I am currently only fixing scraper-breaking bugs in Skyscraper.
 For any functionality beyond what is already in place, feel free to fork Skyscraper and fit it to your needs.
 I am no longer actively considering or commenting user feature requests or pull requests.
 When / if this changes, this text will be updated.